RayChen200318/Estimation-and-Selection-of-Spatial-Weight-Matrices-Using-Linear-Quadratic-Instrumental-Variables/README.md

 Sparse Matrix Data Generating Process
 =====
 This script generates a large-scale panel dataset with sparse matrix structures for econometric analysis.
-Below is a summary of the key steps involved:

 BCD_lasso stage
 =====
 This script implements a block coordinate descent algorithm for LASSO-based optimization.
 The process involves iterating over the elements of matrix `A`, estimating variables `beta`, `delta`, and performing convergence checks.
-Below is a brief overview of key functions and their roles:

 BCD_adaptive lasso stage